Greg Olear

 Greg Olear (born November 13, 1972) is an American novelist, journalist, and author whose work often touches on political subjects.
 His novels are noted for their dark humor and frequent references to pop culture.
-He is the LA Times best-selling author of the novels Totally Killer (2009), Fathermucker (2011), and Empress: The Secret History of Anna K (2022), as well as 2018’s non-fiction; Dirty Rubles: An Introduction to Trump/Russia, which Salon called “required reading for all Americans.”
+He is the LA Times best-selling author of the novels Totally Killer (2009), Fathermucker (2011), and Empress: The Secret History of Anna K (2022), as well as 2018’s non-fiction book Dirty Rubles: An Introduction to Trump/Russia, which Salon called “essential reading for all Americans.”
 The first two of his novels have been translated into other languages and have also been optioned for screen.

 Early life and education

 Olear was born and raised in Madison, New Jersey, He is half Italian, his great grandmother having emigrated from a town located on the side of a volcano near Naples in Campania, southern Italy.
 He attended Georgetown University, where he received his BA in English Literature.